jacktoncelli/Goldbachs-Conjecture/README.md

 ------------------------------------------------------------------

 Goldbach's Conjecture is a unsolved mathematical problem which this project would attempt to disprove.
 It states that every even natural number greater than 2 can be expressed as the sum of two prime numbers.
+If any even number is not a sum of two prime numbers, then the conjecture would be proven false.

 ex:
   4 = 2 + 2,